 Whether you are installing a new roof on your home or just trying to save money on utilities, you can easily improve the energy efficiency of your home by making small choices that will deliver a big difference.
 Not only will you decrease your home’s energy usage and help the environment, but you will also save a considerable amount on your utility bills.
 These 5 energy efficient tips will improve your home while allowing you to save money on utilities.

 Be Cool: Choose a Shingle Color that Reflects Light

 In order for a roof to be considered “cool”, it has to be lighter in color than traditional black asphalt or dark wood shingles.
 Lighter roofs save energy by reflecting light and heat away, rather than absorbing them.
-Studies have documented that having a lighter colored roof really does add up to energy savings on your monthly bills.
+Studies show that having a lighter colors on roofs really does add up to energy savings on your monthly bills.

 Dark roofs are a problem because they absorb heat and make the rooms in your home hotter.
 Your air conditioner has to work harder, which adds up to higher utility bills each month.
 On hot days, a dark roof can reach 150-175 degrees, which not only affects you and your family, but also creates a hotter environment in highly populated areas.

 To reduce the amount of air conditioning necessary to cool your home, choose a lighter colored shingle, which will decrease heat retention.
 A cool roof can be 50-60 degrees cooler, allowing you to save money on utilities.